phodal/chapi/README.md

 - import analysis support
     - in C#, import `namespace` can use call in namespace

+### C issue

+Since Macro can be everywhere, If your code includes lots of Macro, it will be slow.

 ### Kotlin

 - need to implementation `warpTargetFullType` to got Class in same package.